coliu19/meraki-openapi/README.md

 ## Demo

 You can simply follow the below steps to demo in staging without viewing other parts of the document.
+If you want to use other env, just change the `host` in `.env` to other values.
 If you want to use other branch for test to avoid too much commits in master branch, you can run `./use-other-branch.sh`.

 ```